freifunk-gluon/gluon/docs/user/getting_started.rst

 The built images can be found in the directory `output/images`.
-Of these, the factory images are to be used when flashing from the original firmware a device came with, and sysupgrade is to upgrade from other versions of Gluon or any other OpenWRT-based system.
+Of these, the factory images are to be used when flashing from the original firmware a device came with, and sysupgrade is to upgrade from other versions of Gluon or any other OpenWrt-based system.

 You should reserve about 10GB of disk space for each `GLUON_TARGET`.